Fauci: CDC mulling COVID test requirement for asymptomatic | Times Leader

 Click here to subscribe today or Login.

-Dr. Anthony Fauci said the Centers for Disease Control and Prevention is now considering including the negative test as part of its guidance after getting on its
+Dr. Anthony Fauci said the Centers for Disease Control and Prevention is now considering including the negative test as part of its guidance after getting significant “pushback” on its updated recommendations last week.

 Under that Dec.
 27 guidance, isolation restrictions for people infected with COVID-19 were shortened from 10 days to five days if they are no longer feeling symptoms or running a fever.
 After that period, they are asked to spend the following five days wearing a mask when around others.